bagwansameer/html-portfolio/README.md

 # html-portfolio
-This is practice website created to get hands-on for a Udemy Course
+This is practice website created to get hands-on for a Udemy Course on Web Development